Anchor: Anchor rode

-The anchor rode (or "cable" or "warp") that connects the anchor to the vessel will usually be made up of chain, rope, or a combination of those.
-Large ships will use only chain rode.
+The anchor rode (or "cable" or "warp") that connects the anchor to the vessel is usually made up of chain, rope, or a combination of those.
+Large ships use only chain rode.
 Smaller craft might use a rope/chain combination or an all chain rode.
 All rodes should have some chain; chain is heavy but it resists abrasion from coral, sharp rocks, or shellfish beds, whereas a rope warp is susceptible to abrasion and can fail in a short time when stretched against an abrasive surface.
 The weight of the chain also helps keep the direction of pull on the anchor closer to horizontal, which improves holding, and absorbs part of snubbing loads.
-Where weight is not an issue, a heavier chain provides better holding by forming a catenary curve through the water and resting as much of its length on the bottom as will not be lifted by tension of the mooring load.
-Any changes to the tension are accommodated by additional chain bing lifted or settling on the bottom, and this absorbs shock loads until the chain is straight, at which point the full load is taken by the anchor.
+Where weight is not an issue, a heavier chain provides better holding by forming a catenary curve through the water and resting as much of its length on the bottom as would not be lifted by tension of the mooring load.
+Any changes to the tension are accommodated by additional chain being lifted or settling on the bottom, and this absorbs shock loads until the chain is straight, at which point the full load is taken by the anchor.
 Additional dissipation of shock loads can be achieved by fitting a snubber between the chain and a bollard or cleat on deck.
-This also reduces shock loads on the deck fittings, and the vessel will usually lie more comfortably and quietly.
+This also reduces shock loads on the deck fittings, and the vessel usually lies more comfortably and quietly.